Division of Student Affairs

 Additionally, the Experiential Curriculum provides you with an annual guide to activities and services available to you.
 An Experiential Curriculum is available for both undergraduate and graduate students.

 Frequently Asked Questions

 I need help and am not sure where to go.
 Who should I contact?

-Student Assistance and Referral can help direct you.
+Student Referral Office (SRO) can help direct you.